dotStryhn/ARMTemplates/Microsoft.Network/dnsZones/MX/v1.0/README.md

 ## Required Parameters

 #### dnsZone
-The DNS Zone you want to add the MX record to, ie.: yourdomain.com
+The DNS Zone, in which you want to create the MX Record

 #### mailExchange
 The address of the mail exchanger, ie: mail.somemailserver.com